AndrewEllis93/Print-Tuning-Guide/articles/infill_perimeter_overlap.md

 This is *not necessarily* an indicator that your flow or pressure advance are wrong, though they can impact it.

-*Some people have widely varying overlap settings.
-You will need to tune this for yourself.
-I am still figuring out why it varies between people.
-It may be impacted by line width, but I have not yet tested this theory.*
+One approach is to [:page_facing_up:set top infill to "not connected"](/articles/troubleshooting/small_infill_areas_overextruded.md#not-connected-top-infill-superslicer) (SS).
+This has some other potential benefits, and often fixes the pinholes without having to do any overlap tweaking.

-Simply increase "infill/perimeter overlap" (PS) or "infill/perimeters encroachment" (SS) until satisfied.
+For "connected" infill, simply adjust "infill/perimeter overlap" (PS) or "infill/perimeters encroachment" (SS) until satisfied.
+I ended up at about 40%.

+*(Though now I use the default overlap of 25% with "not connected" top infill instead.)*

 ## Examples
 - ![](/images/Overlap-1.png)